olawale1rty/SVY-319---Datum-Transfer/README.md

 ### Output Data

 ### Installation

 Binary executables for this project for windows can be found in the release section.

 ### Development Setup

 This project requires `python3.12` uses [poetry](https://python-poetry.org/) for its virtual environment and dependency management.
 It requires that you have `poerty` installed.
 If you don't have `poetry` on you development setup, you can install it with `pip install poetry`.

 #### Steps

 - Clone this repository.
 - Switch to the cloned repository and set up a virtual environment for the project with `poetry shell`
 - Install the project's dependencies with `poetry install`
-- Run the project.
+- Run the project. `python main.py`